Bluefinger

 All of the songs on the album reference Dutch musician and artist Herman Brood (1946-2001), some directly and some indirectly.
 In addition, "You Can't Break a Heart and Have It" is a Brood cover.
 The title of the album, Bluefinger, is also a direct reference to the birthplace of Brood, who was born in the Dutch city of Zwolle, of which the citizens are colloquially known as Blauwvingers (Bluefingers).

 The song "Threshold Apprehension" was #90 on Rolling Stone's list of the 100 Best Songs of 2007.

 "You Can't Break a Heart and Have It" was included in the soundtrack for Forgetting Sarah Marshall.

-In 2010, Bluefinger was adapted into a play/rock opera, in collaboration with Jason Nodler, for Houston's acclaimed Catastrophic Theatre.
+In 2010, Bluefinger was adapted into a play/rock opera by Jason Nodler, for Houston's acclaimed Catastrophic Theatre.

 Track listing

 Personnel

 Credits adapted from the album's liner notes.